The Long Island Blog

 Snapper fishing is fun, easy, and the fish taste great.
 Right now they’re still a little on the small side, but they will be growing by the day.

-If you want to try your hand at snapper fishing see my complete guide to snapper fishing on Long Island.
+See my complete guide to snapper fishing on Long Island.
 Everything you need to know is there including a video that shows you how to catch, clean, and cook them.

 Good luck!